tding1/CDFI/README.md

 ## Apply CDFI to New Models

 One nice thing about CDFI is that the framework can be easily applied to other (heavy) DNN models and potentially boost their performance.
 The key to CDFI is the *optimization-based* compression that compresses a model via fine-grained pruning.
 In particular, we use the efficient and easy-to-use sparsity-inducing optimizer [OBPROXSG](https://github.com/tianyic/obproxsg) (see also [paper](https://arxiv.org/abs/2004.03639)), and summarize the compression procedure for any other model in the following.
+For details, we recommend checking our long version of the paper at [arXiv](https://arxiv.org/abs/2209.04551) and the additional code at [extended_version](https://github.com/tding1/CDFI/tree/main/extended_version).

 - Copy the [OBPROXSG optimizer](https://github.com/tianyic/obproxsg/blob/master/optimizer/obproxsg.py), which is already implemented as `torch.optim.optimizer`, to your working directory
 - Starting from a pre-trained model, finetune its weights by using the OBPROXSG optimizer, like using any standard PyTorch built-in optimizer such as SGD or Adam